anderssandstrom/ethercat/README-PSI.md

 # EtherCAT master at PSI
 This is the EtherCAT master implementation that is currently used at PSI.
-It includes the official EtherLab IgH Master 1.5.2 with addition of all the community patches, and some PSI fixes.
+It includes the official EtherLab IgH Master 1.5.2 with addition of all community patches, and some PSI fixes.

 ### Hardware & OS